-Eligibility for NV Energy Solar and Energy Storage Incentives
+Eligibility for NV Energy Storage and Low Income Solar Incentives

 Energy Storage Eligibility

-If homeowners add battery backup to a past solar installation or install solar with their battery, they can qualify for an NV Energy incentive.
-If the customer is a non-profit or low-income customer, they will need to prove it with one form of documentation.
+If homeowners add whole-house battery backup to an existing solar installation or install solar with their whole house battery, they’ll qualify for an NV Energy incentive.
+Different categories within the storage incentive have various qualifications.

-The minimum for the residential energy program is 8 kilowatt-hours.
-While homeowners can get up to 1,000 kilowatt-hours of capacity, NV Energy will only incentivize up to 100 kilowatts.
-All residential-storage systems need at least 75 percent renewable energy to qualify.
+To qualify for the residential energy storage incentive, customers need to install storage that can output at least four kilowatts at a time, which equals a little less than one Tesla Powerwall.
+Homeowners can add up to 1,000 kilowatts of capacity.
+However, NV Energy will only incentivize up to 100 kilowatts.
+All residential-storage systems need the capability of charging at least 75 percent by renewable energy to qualify.

 NV Energy’s Incentive Application Requirements